-Outcome Goals July 1, 2022 - June 30, 2025 Baseline Data: Daily Estimate of # of people experiencing unsheltered homelessness Change in # of People Change as % of Baseline Target Daily Estimate of # of people experiencing unsheltered homelessness 1,980 594 30% 1,386 Describe any underserved and/ or disproportionately impacted population(s) focus on related to this Outcome Goal and how this focus has been informed b y data in your landscape assessment: Describe the trackable data goal(s) Note: Meeting the trackable data g required for eligibility for Bonus Fund oals for the underserved populations is not by 15% by continuing to invest HHAP and ed youth who experience unsheltered homelessness 3 other funding for youth specific interim sheltering 2 024.
+Outcome Goals July 1, 2022 - June 30, 2025 Baseline Data: Daily Estimate of # of people experiencing unsheltered homelessness Change in # of People Change as % of Baseline Target Daily Estimate of # of people experiencing unsheltered homelessness 1,980 594 30% 1,386 Describe any underserved and/ or disproportionately impacted population(s) that your community will especially focus on related to this Outcome Goal and how this focus has been informed by data in your landscape assessment: Describe the trackable data goal(s) Note: Meeting the trackable data g required for eligibility for Bonus Fund oals for the underserved populations is not The analysis of our local data shows that 277 unaccompanied youth experience unsheltered homelessness daily, which is increasing at a higher rate of 58%, than the total number of all persons increased rate of only 28%. by 15% by continuing to invest HHAP and ed youth who experience unsheltered homelessness 3 other funding for youth specific interim sheltering 2 024.
 This goal will exceed our overall 10% rience unsheltered homelessness.